Whiteboard

-A whiteboard (also known by the terms marker board, dry-erase board, dry-wipe board, and pen-board) is a glossy, usually white surface for making non-permanent markings.
+A whiteboard (also known as marker board, dry-erase board, dry-wipe board, and pen-board) is a glossy, usually white surface for making non-permanent markings.
 Whiteboards are analogous to blackboards, but with a smoother surface allowing for rapid marking and erasing of markings on their surface.
-The popularity of whiteboards increased rapidly in the mid-1990s and they have become a fixture in many offices, meeting rooms, school classrooms, and other work environments.
+The popularity of whiteboards increased rapidly in the mid-1990s and they have become a fixture in many offices, meeting rooms, school classrooms, public events and other work environments.

 The term whiteboard is also used metaphorically in reference to features of computer software applications that simulate whiteboards.
 Such "virtual tech whiteboards" allow one or more people to write or draw images on a simulated canvas.
-This is a common feature of many virtual meeting, collaboration, and instant messaging applications.
-The term whiteboard is also used to refer to interactive whiteboards.
+This is a common feature of many virtual meetings, collaborations, and instant messaging applications.

 History

-Photographer Martin Heit and Alliance employee Albert Stallion have been credited with the invention of the whiteboard.
+It has been widely reported that Korean War veteran and photographer Martin Heit and Albert Stallion, an employee at Alliance, a leading flat rolled steel sheet supplier, should be credited with the invention of the whiteboard in the 1950s.
+Heit and Stallion may have popularized and/or perfected whiteboards, but in reality the history of whiteboards long precedes them.
+A thorough examination of the invention of whiteboards reveals that the concept was introduced two decades earlier by mechanical engineer Paul F. Born who installed one in a classroom in Elgin, Ill., in 1937.

 Whiteboards became commercially available in the early 1960s, but did not become widely used until 30 years later.
-Early whiteboards needed to be wiped with a damp cloth and markers had a tendency to leave marks behind, even after erasing the board.
-Dry-erase markers for whiteboards were invented in 1975.
+Early whiteboards needed to be wiped with a damp cloth and markers had a tendency to leave marks behind, even after the board was erased.

+In 1974, whiteboards were proposed as additional equipment for Soviet schools.

 Whiteboards began being commonly used by businesses in the early 1990s.
 They became more common in classrooms during the 1990s due to concerns over health problems in children with dust allergies and the potential for chalk dust to damage computers.
-By the late 1990s, about 21% of American classrooms had converted from chalkboards to whiteboards.
+By the late 1990s, about 21 % of American classrooms had converted from chalkboards to whiteboards.

 Types

-The first whiteboards were very expensive and were made of an enameled steel.
-Cheaper versions were then produced, including laminated chipboard, high-pressure laminates and steel boards with a matte-finished or glossy white, usually polyester or acrylic, coating.
-Enameled whiteboards, also referred to as porcelain and sometimes glass boards, have the advantage that markings can be erased completely; other materials tend to become stained over time.
-Enameled boards are more expensive and less used in commercial environments, but in more demanding environments with heavier use, such as educational establishments, porcelain boards are considered superior.

-Other types of dry marker boards are also available, such as high gloss vinyl and coated paper, which can be rolled up, high-density two-part high gloss paints, glass and coated acrylics and polypropylene magic whiteboards which use static electricity to cling to walls, windows, and doors.

-Clear marker surfaces, made of glass (matte or glossy) or specially coated acrylic, became available around the mid-2000s.
-They are generally manufactured from technical glass, e.g. for monitor screen filters, which is optically coated.